1. You Need a Tourist Visa or ESTA to Enter the USA

 3. Understand the US' Tipping Culture

 In the United States, you're expected to tip all forms of services, like cab drivers, deliveries, valet, porters, room service, and most notably, waiters and bartenders.
 (Most of them earn under the federal minimum wage, which is already way too low!)
+The typical tipping practice is between 15% to 20%.

 4. The United States is Much Bigger than You Think